 - 80ml water

-– 2 pears – peeled, cored and sliced, depending how ripe they are determines how thin I slice them, the soften faster when ripe, I like them to maintain their shape
+- 2 pears – peeled, cored and sliced, depending on how ripe they are determines how thin I slice them, they soften faster when ripe, I like them to maintain their shape

 - Zest of a lemon, unwaxed and washed